aroary/imagetext/README.md

 # imagetext

+Get text from an image.

-Get text from images and open any links.
+Goal: Get text from images and open links within the text.